 - Physics of Stars and Galaxies – Dr Richard Plotkin / Associate Professor James Miller-Jones

-In Semester 2 (2017), we have academic staff who are teaching the following Department of Electrical and Computer Engineering Units:
+In Semester 2 (2017), we have academic staff who are teaching the following Electrical Engineering and Computing Units: